 Title insurance offers financial protection against these and other hidden hazards through negotiation by the title insurer with third parties, payment for defending against an attack of a title as insured, and payment of claims.

-Let Alan Kappers or Steven Swick of Dungan & LeFevre walk you through the closing process.
+Let Alan Kappers, Steven Swick, or Michael Rieman of Dungan & LeFevre walk you through the closing process.
 If you have any further questions about how we can help you with your real estate closing needs, please contact us.